Characters of the Soulcalibur series: Introduced in Soulcalibur III

 In addition to the characters below, several others appear within the game under the title of "bonus" characters, representing fighting styles exclusive to the game's character creation mode as unlockable characters.
 These include minor storyline characters such as Amy and Revenant, others from previous installments otherwise absent from the game such as Arthur, Li Long and Hwang, and characters exclusive to the game's "Chronicles of the Sword" mode.
-Of these, only Amy and Revenant would be included in later installments, with the former expanded into a full character and the latter appearing as a boss alongside Zasalamel.
+Amy would later be fleshed out into a full character in Soulcalibur IV.
+In addition, the game features a final boss character called "Night Terror" that can be fought once specific conditions have been met.